yutatokoi/portfolio/src/content/post/rust-vim-arch-btw.md

 That's why I'm choosing to do things the "hard way".

-I would be able to spend more time on immediately employable skills if I was learning Java or Go instead of Rust, using VSCode instead of Neovim, on macOS or Windows instead of Arch.
+There are ways to spend my time to likely improve my immediate employability.
+Like learning Java or Go instead of Rust.
+Using VSCode instead of Neovim.
+Running macOS or Windows instead of Arch.
 But I'm in it for the long run.
-And I enjoy these "unproductive" things, so it's a win for me anyways.
+And I enjoy these "unproductive" anyways things, so it's a win for me whether the knowledge and experience I gain from them will make me more employable in the future.

 Thank you to ThePrimeagen, for not only entertaining me, but also helping me enjoy programming even more.